1. News

 Dubai is the Middle East’s crown jewel, where futuristic skyscrapers touch the desert sky and ancient traditions thrive alongside modern innovation.
 This modern city has world-record-breaking attractions, luxurious experiences and authentic cultural encounters that make it a travel destination like no other.
 The Burj Khalifa, Dubai’s most iconic attraction, holds many world records and is a symbol of the city’s ambition and innovation.
 From the world’s tallest building to traditional spice markets, visiting Dubai means a city that has transformed from a humble fishing village to a global tourism powerhouse.
 Whether you’re looking for architectural wonders, desert adventures or cultural immersion, Dubai delivers experiences that exceed expectations.
 This guide covers everything from iconic attractions and hidden gems to practical tips to help you make the most of your trip to this amazing city.

-The Burj Khalifa is the world’s tallest building at 828 meters, with three observation experiences that offer breathtaking views of the city and arabian gulf.
-The 124th and 125th floors have “At the Top” experiences with multimedia displays of Dubai’s transformation, while the 148th floor has “At the Top SKY” with exclusive amenities and outdoor terrace.
-Book Burj Khalifa tickets at least 2-3 days in advance as sunset time slots sell out a week in advance due to high demand.
-The world’s highest observation deck experience includes access to the world’s fastest elevators and personalized attention that justifies the premium pricing.
+Burj Khalifa is the tallest building in the world, measuring 828 metres, with three viewing points offering breathtaking views of the city and the Persian Gulf.
+On the 124th and 125th floors, there is the ‘At the Top’ viewing point with a multimedia presentation of Dubai's transformation, and on the 148th floor, there is the ‘At the Top SKY’ viewing point with exclusive amenities and an outdoor terrace, while the 154th floor is a VIP viewing terrace.
+Tickets to the Burj Khalifa must be booked at least 2-3 days in advance, as sunset spots sell out a week in advance due to high demand.
+The world's highest observation deck includes access to the world's fastest lifts and personalised service, which justifies the high price.

-Beyond its 1,200+ stores, Dubai Mall has attractions that make it worth visiting for non-shoppers.
-The Dubai Aquarium and underwater zoo has 65,000 marine animals and over 2.5 million gallons of water, a must-see for marine life enthusiasts.
-The Olympic-sized ice rink is a cool escape from the desert heat.
-With nearly 80 million annual visitors, this shopping center is one of the world’s most visited retail destinations.
-Dubai Mall is also the largest shopping center in the world, making it a must-visit destination.
-The mall has a VR park, cinema complex and direct access to the Dubai Fountain shows, making it a destination rather than just a mall.
+In addition to over 1,200 shops, Dubai Mall offers attractions that make it worth a visit even for those who are not interested in shopping.
+The Dubai Aquarium and Underwater Zoo is home to 65,000 marine animals and over 2.5 million gallons of water and is a mandatory stop for marine life enthusiasts.
+The Olympic-sized ice rink is a great escape from the desert heat.
+With nearly 80 million visitors annually, the mall is one of the most visited places in the world.
+Dubai Mall is also the largest shopping centre in the world, making it a must-see attraction.
+The mall features a VR park, a cinema complex and direct access to the Dubai Fountain shows, making it a destination rather than just a shopping centre.

-This artificial island, designed in a palm-tree shape visible from space, spans 560 hectares and is one of the world’s largest land reclamation projects.
-The monorail takes you across the palm, connecting luxury hotels like Atlantis The Palm with its massive waterpark and aquarium.
-Palm Jumeirah is one of Dubai's most iconic sights, showcasing the city’s innovation and luxury lifestyle.
+This artificial island, designed in the shape of a palm tree visible from space, covers an area of 560 hectares and is one of the largest land reclamation projects in the world.
+A monorail transports tourists through the palm tree, connecting luxury hotels such as Atlantis The Palm with a huge water park and the Lost Chambers Aquarium.
+The artificial island can be admired from above from the viewing terrace of The View - Palm Jumeirah.
+An 11-kilometre crescent-shaped breakwater protects the development from storms and creates exclusive waterfront properties and restaurants overlooking the Persian Gulf.
+Palm Jumeirah is one of Dubai's most iconic landmarks, showcasing the city's innovation and luxurious lifestyle.

 Located in Zabeel Park, the Dubai Frame is a unique perspective through its 150-meter-high glass-floored bridge connecting two towers.
 This attraction literally frames views of old and new Dubai, a symbolic window between the city’s past and future.
 The Dubai Frame’s observatory has sprawling views that showcase the city’s transformation.

-The 52nd and 54th floors of The Palm Tower have unobstructed, glass-free photography opportunities of Palm Jumeirah, Bluewaters Island and Dubai Marina.
-This attraction is for social media enthusiasts with interactive exhibits about the area’s development.
+From the 52nd and 54th floors of The Palm Tower, you can enjoy uninterrupted, unobstructed views of Palm Jumeirah, Bluewaters Island and Dubai Marina thanks to The View at The Palm.
+This attraction is designed for social media enthusiasts and offers interactive exhibits on the development of the area.

 Burj Park and the Dubai Mall terrace have great city and fountain views for free, making them perfect for budget-conscious tourists.
 These locations offer great view opportunities without the cost of paid observation decks.